Aeroluna/LunaCoopMod/README.md

 yeah.

-- Increased the scale of Rattlesnake's projectiles by 45%.
+- Increased the visual scale of Rattlesnake's projectiles by 45%.
 - Increased the speed of Rattlesnake's projectiles by 45%.
+- Increased the visual scale of Blaze's attack by 40%.

-As the only outlaw to use projectiles, it looked silly having this giant Marauder shooting out tiny little grenades.
+It looked silly having this giant unit shooting out tiny little attacks.

+- Reordered SCV building menu.
+- Added Fortified Bunker that can be built by SCVs.
+  - Can hold up to two outlaws.
+  - Increases range of units inside by +2.
+  - Fortified Bunker has extra armor and life.

+Tychus's static defense is super boring, literally just an auto-turret.
+Hopefully this is more interesting.

 ## Zeratul